 We also reflect the corporate philosophy and values we have inherited since the foundation of our company not only in our recruitment standards but in our evaluation and training systems.
 With this, we are recruiting and training people who match the values of ITOCHU Corporation on a global basis.
 We provide a selective online training program as support for career formation according to diverse values.
-This program enables employees to take about 3,000 courses anywhere.
-It is utilized by about 1,000 overseas bloc employees every year.
-We have so far stationed a total of about 100 overseas bloc employees in our headquarters from the perspective of career formation.
+This program enables employees to take about 13,000 courses on various topics such as management skills, digital transformation, finance & marketing, languages anytime, anywhere.
+It is utilized by about 1,400 overseas bloc employees every year.
+We have so far stationed a total of about 130 overseas bloc employees in our headquarters from the perspective of career formation.
 The purpose is to deepen their understanding of the corporate philosophy, to acquire knowledge and experience through the headquarters' business, and to build a human network.
-Currently, there are about 700 overseas bloc employees among management personnel (equivalent to managerial positions).
+Currently, there are about 740 overseas bloc employees among management personnel (equivalent to managerial positions).
 We will continue to work with each company and overseas bloc to proactively train and promote excellent employees in the right place regardless of their nationality.
 This will lead to a further business expansion overseas.

-- We have created the ITOCHU Global Classification (IGC).
+\ We have created the ITOCHU Global Classification (IGC).
 The IGC is a global grading system based on positions and duties at all levels worldwide.
-We use it to place, promote and train personnel regardless of nationality. - We have set behavioral requirements that leaders should possess on a global basis.
-We use these in the recruitment standards and evaluation standards - Relevant data: Overseas Bloc Employees by Region (P165)
+We use it to place, promote and train personnel regardless of nationality.

+\ We have set behavioral requirements that leaders should possess on a global basis.
+We use these in the recruitment standards and evaluation standards. \ Relevant data:Overseas Bloc Employees by Region (P183)